brevdev/brev_docs/docs/full.md

 - CPU or GPU bottlenecked applications.
 - Applications that require long running tasks of more than 15 minutes.
 - Applications that are already in production.
+- Applications that requires throughput of more than 10,000 requests/second

+We look to support all these use cases in the near future.

 # Release Notes